 The Latino, or Hispanic, community in Grand Rapids dates back as far as the 1920s, when a small number of young men from Mexico came here to work in railroad jobs.
 Almost a century later, this community has grown into a significant social and economic force, influencing the city in ways large and small.

-As of the latest census, Latinos represent 16% of the Grand Rapids population and constitute the largest minority group in the city.
-That number is projected to increase in the years to come, just as the number of Latino businesses continues to rise year after year – especially in the city’s area neighborhoods.
+Growth is expected to continue in the years to come, just as the number of Latino businesses continues to rise year after year – in southwest Grand Rapids, the traditional heart of the local Hispanic community, and throughout the city.
 Latino-owned supermarkets, restaurants, shops and services cater not only to local residents, but also to visitors seeking an authentic experience.

 All of this makes Grand Rapids a very welcoming destination for Latino-friendly convention groups, entertainment acts and festivals.
 Here’s just a glimpse of how the city celebrates Latino culture: